thegetty/ancient-glass/content/intro.md

 Slumping is a technique used to form open-shaped vessels by slumping, or sagging, a disk of viscous glass heated in the furnace over a convex former mold or in a concave, open mold; the glass disk gradually slumps and takes the shape of the mold through gravity, with the glassworker’s appropriate tooling.[^29] This technique appears relatively often in the years before the invention of glassblowing, used for various vessel forms and production methods.
 What vessels formed by slumping have in common is the fact that human breath was not used in their production.
 Such vessels were formed by heating the glass and using either a simple, open mold or a bipartite, closed one.
 In addition, in the early first century CE, slumped and blown mosaic vessels—small- or medium-sized flasks and unguentaria—were produced, illustrating the transition to the free-blowing technique ({% cat '2003.277' %}–{% cat '2003.293' %}).[^30]

 Mosaic vessels were made of bands and/or horizontal rod or cane sections of glass, known as florets ({% cat '85.AF.85' %}–{% cat '2003.255' %}).
 Masses of hot glass of the adequate colors were put together, tooled, and adhered, creating a wide and thick plaque with the desired motif in large scale in it.
 This plaque was reheated and pulled out for several meters, producing thus a rod of a much smaller diameter with the design all the way through.
 Thin discoid sections of these rods or canes were cut and used to form mosaic vessels and architectural and furniture inlays.
 The bands/cane lengths used were sometimes simpler monochrome or polychrome pieces and other times composite ones, forming intricate motifs, such as spirals, concentric circles, or rosettes.
 These pieces were heated on a flat surface; placed in contact with each other, they fused together and created a disk, whose perimeter was enclosed by a twisted polychrome—usually white and blue—glass coil.
 In order to give the mosaic vessel its final form, glassworkers then used the slumping technique on a convex former mold (fig. 4, slumping technique).[^31] It is possible that for some types of vessels, glassworkers used a bipartite mold, which was filled with discoid tesserae that had been cut from cylindrical canes.
 The mold was sealed and heated so that the tesserae would fuse.
-After the vessel was \[\[annealed\]\], it was internally polished on a lathe.
+After the vessel was {% def 'anneal''annealed' %}, it was internally polished on a lathe.

 A long tradition of mainly monochrome glass inlays placed in cells cut into a wooden background flourished, especially during the Late Period in Egypt (712–332 BCE).
 They were used to decorate objects intended for religious or funerary purposes.
 Later, probably in Egypt or also in Italy, in about the late first century BCE through early first century CE, composite mosaic glass canes were produced which were cut into slices, forming small plaques.
 They thereby presented a complete miniature theme from fused together glass canes that were tooled to form the appliqué of the incrustation bearing the entire desired motive and pulled out and reduced to the desired minuscule size: geometrical patterns, floral motives, theatrical masks, fish, deities, and imitations of veined stones ({% cat '2003.266' %}, {% cat '76.AF.70.11' %}).
 These plaques represent the most exquisite and technically refined glass products of the ancient world.
 They were used to decorate wooden objects, like caskets or boxes, framed with other monochrome or polychrome glass elements, probably used in rows of similar motives.[^32] A unique trimming of such a rod comprised of concentric layers of bright colored glass, which was pierced and used as a pendant, is in the JPGM collection ({% cat '76.AF.70.46' %}).
 Florets and other sections of mosaic rods and canes were used for the creation of beads ({% cat '2003.259' %}–{% cat '2003.211' %}) representing geometrical patterns or human faces.